camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 # Prerequisites

 ## Get an Enterprise License
-This version of Cawemo is exclusively available for Camunda Enterprise customers and requires a separately sold license.
+Cawemo is exclusively available for Camunda Enterprise customers and requires a separately sold license.
 You can also sign up for a [free 30-day trial](https://camunda.com/download/enterprise) of the Camunda Enterprise Platform, which includes Cawemo.